Smoke control and bonfires

 Smoke Control Areas

 - An exempt appliance: exempted by the SCA (Exempt Fireplace) Regulations.
-DEFRA has confirmed that these appliances are capable of burning an unauthorised solid fuel without emitting dark Please note that older appliances approved before 2010 may be considerably less efficient and more polluting than newer models
+DEFRA has confirmed that these appliances are capable of burning an unauthorised solid fuel without emitting dark.
+Note that older appliances approved before 2010 may be considerably less efficient and more polluting than newer models

 - An authorised fuel: approved by DEFRA under the SCA (Authorised Fuel) Regulations.
 These fuels have reduced moisture content and are capable of burning in an open fireplace without producing dark smoke.
-Please note it is an offence to burn unauthorised fuel, not to sell, so please check packaging at point of sale
+Note it is an offence to burn unauthorised fuel, not to sell, so check packaging at point of sale

 This means you could have an exempt wood burner burning non-authorised fuel, such as untreated wood; or an open fire burning an authorised dry, smokeless fuel.